StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-5.x.md

     !!!
 Example ""

-        Update your existing TheHive 5.0.x Docker stack (docker-compose file or similar) using the image named `strangebee/thehive:5.2`.
+        Update your existing TheHive 5.x Docker stack (docker-compose file or similar) using the image named `strangebee/thehive:5.2`.

         !!!
 Warning "*Docker tags*"

-            1. The `strangebee/thehive:latest` tag remains associated with TheHive 5.0.x versions
+            1. The `strangebee/thehive:latest` tag is deprecated and remains associated with TheHive 5.0.x versions.
+It will be released soon.
             2. A new `strangebee/thehive:5.2` tag is now available and associated with the latest `5.2.x` version